Network Development Through ConveningApril 16, 2014 3 Comments

 Please feel free to share others.

 To be clear, this is a list of techniques.
-Like any tool, their effectiveness is in large part determined by the “interior condition” of the user(s), as Gibran reminded us last week.
+Like any tool, their effectiveness is in large part determined by the “interior condition” of the user(s).
 A large part of leveraging convenings for network development is about modeling and making space not just for doing but being, for our full humanity – our deepest drives, needs, desires, generosity, and expression.